-The Annual General Meeting on 22 April 2021 selected Deloitte Audit Wirtschaftsprüfungs-GmbH, Vienna (Deloitte) as external Group auditor and bank auditor for the 2022 financial year.
+The Annual General Meeting on 31 March 2022 selected Deloitte Audit Wirtschaftsprüfungs-GmbH, Vienna (Deloitte) as external Group auditor and bank auditor for the 2023 financial year.
 Deloitte has confirmed to RBI AG that it has the certification of a quality auditing system.
 It has also declared that there are no reasons for disqualification or prejudice.
 The Supervisory Board is informed of the result of the audit by a statutory report regarding the audit of the consolidated financial statements by the auditor, as well as by the report of the Audit Committee.
-Furthermore, the auditor and otherwise available.
+Furthermore, the auditor assesses the effectiveness of the company's risk management in accordance with the ACGC, based on the documents submitted to the auditor and otherwise available.
 The resulting report is presented to the Chairman of the Supervisory Board, who is responsible for ensuring the report is addressed in the Audit Committee and presented to the Supervisory Board.